department-of-veterans-affairs/caseflow/.github/ISSUE_TEMPLATE/flaky-test-task.md

 ## Approach
 <!-- Has our agreed upon default approach for tackling flaky tests. -->
 Time box this investigation and fix.

 Remember that if a test has been skipped for a decent amount of time, it may no longer map to the exact code.

-If you reach the end of your time box and don't feel like the solution is in sight,
+If you reach the end of your time box and don't feel like the solution is in sight:
   - document the work you've done, including dead ends and research
   - skip the test in the code
   - file a follow on ticket